Portage Cars: Shifting gears in New Zealand’s automotive market

 The impact of economic shifts

-While digital trends and cusomer preferences play a significant role in shaping the car market, economic factors remain a key driver of consumer behaviour.
+While digital trends and customers preferences play a significant role in shaping the car market, economic factors remain a key driver of consumer behaviour.
 Interest rates, in particular, heavily influence car sales, as customers often rely on financing to make their purchases.

 “When interest rates go down, car sales go up,” Blaine says.

-He says that during a recession, people hold back from paying big sums in one transaction, so as soon as the interest rates lower and weekly finance options become more affordable, car yards will see an influx of buyers.
+He says that during a recession, people hold back from paying big sums in one transaction, so as soon as the interest rates lower and weekly finance options become more affordable, car yards will see an influx of customers.

-Ken is optimistic about the economic outlook for the business, noting the Reserve Bank’s recent decision to lower the official cash rate to 4.75percent in October 2024.
+Ken is optimistic about the economic outlook for the business, noting the Reserve Bank’s recent decision to lower the official cash rate to 4.75 percent in October 2024.

 “Even though the Reserve Bank has dropped the official cash rate, people who pay a mortgage will see the benefit of it around March 2025,” Ken explains.